 The frequency response consistency of the E50BT is sub-par.
 We measured more than 6dB of variance in bass across our 5 human subjects.
 The bass delivery is also sensitive to whether the user wears glasses.
 The treble delivery is also inconsistent and sensitive to positioning, but more consistent than the bass response.

 The JBL Synchros E50BT deliver a subpar isolation performance.
 They only block noise through the passive isolation the ear cups provide.
 Unfortunately, due to their awkward fit, they don't prevent noise from seeping into your audio or from leaking and potentially distracting the people around you.
-They won't be the ideal headphones for loud, noisy commutes or long flights, and they may be a bit too noisy to use in a library or other quiet environments (see our recommendations for the best noise cancelling headphones and the best noise cancelling over-ears).
+They won't be the ideal headphones for loud, noisy commutes or long flights, and they may be a bit too noisy to use in a library or other quiet environments (see our recommendations for the best noise cancelling headphones).

 Poor isolation.
 Due to the passive isolation and poor fit, these headphones fail to achieve any isolation in the Bass Range.
 The amount of isolation achieved in the Mid and Treble Ranges are also sub-par.

 Poor Leakage.
 The large drivers and poor seal of these headphones cause them to leak a lot.
 The majority of the leakage is between 800Hz and 5Khz, with a sharp peak in loudness at 1.5KHz.

 The JBL E50 have an excellent wireless range but quite a bit of latency for watching videos.
 It shouldn't be an issue when streaming audio but they won't be the ideal headphones for gaming or watching movies.
 They also do not have an app to control the active features or enhance sound.
 On the upside, they have an above-average battery life.